Delivery app Rappi partners with Visa to launch credit cards in Brazil

 "It creates a virtuous cycle, as extending loans to users and partners means more deals within the app," he said, adding that as Rappi tracks more consumer habits, it can be more assertive in its credit offers.

-Rappi, which arrived in Brazil in 2017, joins key e-commerce players like Mercadolibre, Magazine Luiza and Via Varejo in launching financial tools that are integrated with their existing services.
+Rappi, which arrived in Brazil in 2017, joins key e-commerce players like Mercadolibre (MELI.O), Magazine Luiza (MGLU3.SA) and Via Varejo (VVAR3.SA) in launching financial tools that are integrated with their existing services.

 Last year, electronic payments in Brazil totaled 2 trillion reais ($400.84 billion), up 8.2% from 2020.